Scientific Internship: Simulation of multiplexing in immune cell receptors using eGFRD

 The goal of your project is to test the hypothesis that the distinct messages are encoded in the binding dynamics of the ligand molecules to the receptors.
 To this end, you will perform eGFRD simulations of the ligand-receptor binding dynamics. eGFRD is a highly efficient and exact scheme to simulate reaction-diffusion systems at the particle level.
 For more information, see

 The Biochemical Networks Group combines analytical theory with innovative computational techniques to elucidate general design principles of cell signaling.
 To this end, it uses ideas from statistical physics and measures from information theory.

-This is a collaboration with the Physics of Cellular Interactions Group headed by Dr. Kristina Ganzinger, which conducts single-molecule experiments on the diffusion and interactions of interleukin membrane receptors in in-vitro systems using multi-color microscopy.
+This is a collaboration with the Physics of Cellular Interactions Group headed by Dr. Kristina Ganzinger, which conducts single-molecule experiments on the diffusion and interactions of membrane receptors in in-vitro systems using multi-color microscopy.
 These experiments will be used to develop the model, while the simulations will be used to propose new experiments.

 Terms of employment

 At the start of the traineeship your trainee plan will be set out, in consultation with your AMOLF supervisor.

 You can respond to this vacancy online via the button below.

 Online screening may be part of the selection.

 Commercial activities in response to this ad are not appreciated.